avh4/elm-format/README.md

 # elm-format

 > `elm-format` is still in alpha.
 If you run into any problems, please [report them](https://github.com/avh4/elm-format/issues).
+>
+> **The format produced by elm-format may change significantly before the 1.0.0 release.**  If this will cause problems for you, please refrain from using elm-format during the alpha- and beta-test periods.

 `elm-format` formats [Elm](http://elm-lang.org) source code according to a standard set of rules.
 It is inspired by the popular [gofmt](https://blog.golang.org/go-fmt-your-code).